 Dose Rate

-In applied chemistry, dose rate is dose (for example: of a chemical) per time unit (for example: mg/day), sometimes also called dosage or injection rate.
+In applied chemistry, dose rate is dose of a chemical per time unit (e.g., mg/day), sometimes also called dosage or injection rate.

 Drainage Area

 Drainage area is the area of land that drains water, sediment, pollutants, and dissolved materials to a common outlet or discharge location.